jpmelos/fdintercept/README.md

 fdintercept
 ```

-The order of precedence in how the target is defined is:
+If defined in more than one way, the order of precedence in how the target
+command is resolved is:

 1. Command line arguments
 2. Environment variable